franklinhu/sorbet_erb/README.md

 # SorbetErb

 `sorbet_erb` parses Rails ERB files and extracts the Ruby code so that you can run Sorbet typechecking over them.
+This assumes you're already using Sorbet and Tapioca together to generate RBI.

 Currently this only supports Rails applications since it generates Ruby scoped with a Rails `ApplicationController`.
 Feel free to file an issue if you're interested in using this in other contexts.

+### Limitations
+- You must manually specify extra_includes that aren't covered by Tapioca
+- Does not handle ViewComponent methods (e.g. `with_*`)
+- Rails partials (files beginning with `_`) must use strict locals. sorbet_erb will skip them if there are no strict locals defined.
+- local_assigns are not supported.
+Use strict locals instead.

 ## Installation